New Edition!

 • Plan Your Estate, by Denis Clifford, offers in-depth coverage of all significant elements of estate planning, from simple wills to complex tax-saving trusts, from funerals to family businesses.

 • Quicken WillMaker & Trust helps you to prepare a comprehensive will, which includes naming a personal guardian for your young children, naming property managers for young beneficiaries, and naming a caretaker for your pet.
-You can also use Quicken WillMaker & Trust to prepare a living trust, a living will, durable powers of attorney for health care, and finances, a document setting out your wishes for final arrangements, and other useful legal forms.
+You can also use Quicken WillMaker & Trust to prepare a living trust, health care directives (including living wills and durable powers of attorney for health care), financial durable powers of attorney, transfer on death deeds, a document that sets out your wishes for final arrangements, and other useful legal forms.

 • Quick & Legal Will Book, by Denis Clifford, shows you how to prepare a basic will efficiently using documents downloaded to your computer.